Eugen Ciucă: Education and career

 Born in Miluani village, Sălaj County, he studied Economics at the University of Cluj (1934–1938) and later went to the Bucharest Academy of Fine Arts (1942–1946) and the Pedagogical Institute of the University of Bucharest (1945–1947).
 During World War II he served as a military officer and went on to create a monument to the heroes of the Romanian army at Piešťany, Slovakia (To The Heroes – 1946).

 After the war, Ciucă set up a studio in Bucharest, where he worked until leaving Romania in 1968.
 He also taught Anatomy Drawing at the University of Bucharest and was Director of the Monumental Sculpture Art Studio of Fondul Plastic, UAP, Bucharest (1958–1960).

 He held the first Romanian open-air exhibition on Calea Victoriei (1957) and designed The Festive Column (1964), a 20 m high concrete and stone monument that stands in Herăstrău Park, Bucharest.
 His major Romanian exhibition at Sala Dalles (1965), which coincided with the 700-year anniversary of Dante's birth, brought Ciucă notoriety and international recognition.

 In 1967 he was invited to Padua to build Monument to Dante in Pontelongo.
 Shortly after that he had two one-man exhibitions in Padua and Rome and was a major exhibitor at the Palazzo Al Valentino in Turin.

 The following year he represented Romania at the International Symposium of Sculpture Forma Viva in Yugoslavia (now Slovenia) with the wooden sculpture inspired from Romanian folk art, The Archaic Column (1968).

 Prompted by growing international success and the hardship and lack of opportunities in communist Romania, Ciucă left his homeland in 1968.
 He first moved to Venice, where he set up a studio and continued to participate in many individual and joint exhibits.
 His work was widely sought after by many private collectors.

 Ciucă became a United States citizen in 1975, two years after establishing a residence and studio in Long Island, NY.
 A year later, during the festivities dedicated to the Bicentennial of the American Revolution, his sculpture, Universal Harmony, was put on display at the White House in Washington, D.C. and still remains in the collection of the Gerald R. Ford Museum.

 In 1976 a series of 220 of Ciucă's paintings and sculptures dedicated entirely to Dante Alighieri were on exhibit for four months at the tomb of the poet at Chiostro Di Dante in Ravenna.

 He kept working and traveling between Italy and the US for many years.
-In 1984, he moved his New York residence to Jackson Heights, in Queens and his Italian residence to Cappricio, in Padua.
+In 1984, he moved his New York residence to Jackson Heights, in Queens and his Italian residence to Capriccio, in Padua.
 He retired permanently to Jackson Heights in 1989, where he continued to work in spite of his old age.